BerndHagen/ASCII-Orbit-Terminal-Shooter/README.md

 # ASCII-Orbit - Terminal Shooter

-**ASCII-Orbit** is a console-based C# game that transforms a simple console window into an intense battlefield.
+**ASCII-Orbit** is a console-based C# game that transforms a simple console window into a battlefield.
 In this game, players navigate an ASCII-rendered universe, dodging and destroying waves of alphabetical invaders as they descend toward the bottom of the screen.

 Players control an arrow symbol, tasked with defending against enemies represented by letters of the alphabet.
 As players progress through levels, the speed of the enemies increases, ramping up the challenge.
 The objective is to shoot down these invaders before they reach the bottom of the screen, as each enemy that gets through costs the player a life.
 The game continues to escalate in difficulty, testing your reflexes constantly more.

-At the end of the game, your performance is evaluated based on your final score, with rankings ranging from **S** (the highest) to lower grades.
+At the end of the game, your performance is evaluated based on your final score, with rankings ranging from **S+** to lower grades.

 ### **Technical Details**
 - **Platform:** Windows